Weak Identification with Bounds in a Class of Minimum Distance Models: Introduction

-The weak identification limit theory is used to define identification-robust tests.
-When testing a hypothesis on the structural parameters, we recommend calculating the quasi-likelihood ratio (QLR) statistic and comparing it to a critical value that is calculated from the quantiles of the limiting distribution under weak identification.
-This robust quasi-likelihood ratio (RQLR) test is very flexible, applying to full-vector inference and subvector inference and allowing strongly identified or weakly identified nuisance parameters.
-It has many desirable features.
-First, the test is uniformly valid, which follows from the fact that the three classes of sequences, strong, semi-strong, and weak, are sufficient for uniform size control.
-Second, simulations show the test has power against hypotheses that violate the bounds when identification is weak.
-Third, under strong identification the critical value converges to a quantile of the chi-squared distribution when the sequence converges to a point in the interior of the parameter space, and thus asymptotically coincides with the standard QLR test.
+\textbf{Contribution (2) WIR Inference.} The limit theory is used to define a WIR test.
+When testing a hypothesis on the structural parameters, we recommend calculating the quasi-likelihood ratio (QLR) statistic and comparing it to a critical value that is calculated from the quantiles of the limiting distribution under weak and strong identification.
+Interestingly, the quantiles of the limiting distribution under semi-strong identification are not needed.
+We show that, if the parameters indexing the limit theory are estimated in the right way, then the estimated quantiles of the weak and strong limits adapt to the semi-strong limit.